-Note that the received caller information may not be displayed on telephones or wireless phones connected to SLT ports.
+Note that the received caller information will not be displayed on telephones or wireless phones connected to SLT ports.

-- OHCA and Whisper OHCA are enabled or disabled by the Class of Service (COS) of the calling extension. - OHCA and Whisper OHCA do not compatible with some telephone types.
+- OHCA and Whisper OHCA are enabled or disabled by the Class of Service (COS) of the calling extension. - OHCA and Whisper OHCA are not compatible with some telephone types.
 In such cases, a Call Waiting tone will be sent to the called extension.

-OHCA Mode of Called Extension's Call Waiting Mode Calling Extension's OFF ON COS OFF Call Waiting Tone ОНСА Whisper OHCA Disable Call Waiting disabled Call Waiting tone Call Waiting tone Call Waiting tone Enable Call Waiting disabled Call Waiting tone OHCA (or Call Waiting tone) Whisper OHCA (or Call Waiting tone)
+Called Extension's Call Waiting Mode OHCA Mode of Calling ON Extension's COS OFF Call Waiting Tone ОНСА Whisper OHCA Disable Call Waiting disabled Call Waiting tone Call Waiting tone Call Waiting tone Enable Call Waiting disabled Call Waiting tone OHCA (or Call Waiting tone) Whisper OHCA (or Call Waiting tone)